Challenges in Monocular Visual Odometry: Photometric Calibration, Motion Bias and Rolling Shutter Effect

 \subsection{Feature-based Methods}

-Feature-based methods in turn extract only a sparse set of keypoints from each image and match them across multiple frames.
+Feature-based methods extract a sparse set of key-features and match them across multiple frames.
 Camera poses and feature depths are estimated by minimizing the reprojection errors between feature pairs.
-As modern feature descriptors are to some extent invariant to illumination and view-point changes, feature-based methods are more robust than direct methods to brightness inconsistencies and large view-point changes among consecutive frames.
-However, feature extraction and matching bring additional computational overhead, which highly limits the number of features that can be maintained in the system.
-As a result, the reconstructed 3D maps are much sparser and often cannot be used directly in practice.
+As modern feature descriptors are to some extent invariant to illumination and view-point changes, feature-based methods are more robust than direct methods to brightness inconsistencies and large view-point changes.
+However, feature extraction and matching bring additional computational overhead, which limits the number of features that can be maintained in the system.
+The reconstructed 3D maps therefore are much sparser and cannot be used directly for applications like obstacle avoidance and path planning.
 Moreover, in low-texture environments where not enough features can be extracted, tracking can easily get lost.
-Feature-based methods are also found to be more sensitive to image blurring~\cite{dso}.

 \textbf{ORB-SLAM}.
-Developed by Mur-Artal \etal, ORB-SLAM has become one of the most popular feature-based methods and has been widely adopted for a variety of applications.
+ORB-SLAM has become one of the most popular feature-based methods and has been widely adopted for a variety of applications.
 It uses ORB features~\cite{orbfeature} for all the tasks including tracking, mapping, re-localization and loop closing.
-To evaluate its VO performance, we disable its loop closure and global BA functionalities, and only focus on its tracking and local mapping components.
 To track a new frame, motion-only BA is performed on its feature matches to estimate the initial pose, which is later refined by using all the feature matches in the local map and performing the pose optimization again.
-A data structure called covisibility graph is used to improve system efficiency by limiting the BA to a local covisible area.
+A covisibility graph is used to improve system efficiency by limiting the BA to a local covisible area.
 Unlike in DSO, in ORB-SLAM old points and keyframes are culled out directly from the active window without marginalization.
+To evaluate its VO performance, we disable its loop closure and global BA functionalities, and only focus on its tracking and local mapping components in this paper.